 In July 2001, we can literally see the information “September 11th World Trade Center”.
 Keep in mind this is a music band releasing songs, not predictions.

 These are but a few examples I selected out of MANY others that are just as worthy to be in this post.
-This is where we separate ourselves from those who seek to define why this happens and from those who focus on arguing the merit of what they consider to be a form of complex coincidence.
-We take a much simpler, honest and straightforward approach by treating the information the same way a machine or computer would treat it, as just data.
-This has allowed us to see ahead of the event and position ourselves in a way that benefits us.
+Let’s take a much simpler, honest and straightforward approach by treating the information the same way a machine or computer would treat it, as just data.
+This will allow us to see ahead of the event and position ourselves in a way that benefits us.

 We do this by finding a pattern of success and then expanding the pattern out to see what else it can provide.
 For instance, we found that a fictional book can provide credible information about future events, so we started looking at other fictional books to see if more connections could be made, and they were.
 We also started looking at more writings from authors who have previously provided accurate information to see if they had additional direct hits, and they did.
 We then started looking for information that had not yet come into realization and waited to see if it would one day occur, and it has.